jsealey/Salami/README.md

     $ heroku create

-Now Heroku should have added a new git remote named `heroku` (you can see all of your remotes with `git remote`) so you should be able to easily run the following to deploy your website!
+Now Heroku should have added a new git remote named `heroku` (you can see all of your remotes with `git remote`) so you should be able to run the following to deploy your website!

     $ git push heroku master

-Next we have to tell Heroku to migrate the database so we Rails has the database in place to talk to!
+Next we have to tell Heroku to migrate the database so Rails has the database in place to talk to!

     $ heroku run rake db:migrate

 If everything goes smoothly, you should now be able to see your website LIVE with the following command

     $ heroku open

 *give yourself another pat on the back for being super awesome and getting this far*